GYG-be/gyg-be.github.io/Workouts/0_0Listing.md

 Do each rep carefully and PROPERLY ...
 USE the mats, use the floor, use the ground ... use body weight ... get up and down off the ground/floor more ... use every excuse to work in a few alternate burpees, pushups, sit-ups, squats, burpees, pushups, sit-ups, squats ... do more rolling/crabwalking/shrimpting drills on the mats ... freeform exploration like a little kid or [Feldenkrais Method (FM)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9657136/) is a technique aiming at increasing personal self-knowledge through conscious movements ...
 FM has been labeled by detractors as "glorified yoga" or as medical treatment, something that "borders on quackery" ... but conscious focus through slow movement especially helps elderly people.
 Specifically, FM improves mobility, balance and quality of life.
 For people with chronic low back pain, FM has similar benefits such as back school lessons or core stability exercises; in people with cervical pain, FM may be more adequate than conventional physical therapy.
 For people with neurodegenerative diseases, FM is effective in improving balance.

-## Monday Main Event -- Plyometrics / Striking / Hitting / Kicking / Jumping
+### Monday Main Event -- Plyometrics / Striking / Hitting / Kicking / Jumping

-31 day syllabus for EACH day exploring [the top 20 Plyometrics For Speed, Power and Performance](https://drjohnrusin.com/top-20-plyometrics-for-speed-power-and-performance/) ... use [plyometrics, such as hitting the heavy bag, to boost dynorphin release to get going in the morning or warming-up for the day](https://gemini.google.com/share/5da4eff9a61c) ... get going with [shadowboxing](https://totalshape.com/fitness/jon-jones-workout-diet/#Shadow%20Boxing), [heavy bag](https://www.amazon.com/Fighters-Guide-Hard-Core-Heavy-Training-ebook/dp/B07BH3WRL9), [speed drills](https://www.amazon.com/FAST-HANDS-Uniting-Physical-Maximize-ebook/dp/B0BHXG7SCR), [solo workouts](https://www.amazon.com/Solo-Training-3-50-Older-ebook/dp/B0150QXWLW), footwork drills
+We will be developing 31 day syllabus for EACH day of the month exploring [the top 20 Plyometrics For Speed, Power and Performance](https://drjohnrusin.com/top-20-plyometrics-for-speed-power-and-performance/) ... use [plyometrics, such as hitting the heavy bag, to boost dynorphin release to get going in the morning or warming-up for the day](https://gemini.google.com/share/5da4eff9a61c) ... get going with [shadowboxing](https://totalshape.com/fitness/jon-jones-workout-diet/#Shadow%20Boxing), [heavy bag](https://www.amazon.com/Fighters-Guide-Hard-Core-Heavy-Training-ebook/dp/B07BH3WRL9), [speed drills](https://www.amazon.com/FAST-HANDS-Uniting-Physical-Maximize-ebook/dp/B0BHXG7SCR), [solo workouts](https://www.amazon.com/Solo-Training-3-50-Older-ebook/dp/B0150QXWLW), footwork drills

 ## Tuesday -- explore yoga for ORDINARY guys, not for those not likely to do yoga or comfortable doing yoga